 ALKs for sardine commercial catch for some months each year from 1984 to 1999 were derived by Michael Kerstan (De Oliveria 2003).
 Due to inconsistencies between the ALKs from Michael Kerstan and those of Deon Durholtz and Cynthia Mtengwane, these ALKs have not been used in the assessments.
 Selected monthly ALKs for sardine commercial catch between 2004 and 2009 have been derived by Cynthia Mtengwane.
-The samples used to estimate the ALKs were collected from St Helena Bay.
-Although a small proportion of east coast fish may be included in these samples3, this is expected to be low and for the purposes of the assessments, the ALKs are assumed to reflect the full population in the single stock assessment and the west coast population in the two stock assessment.
-There were cases where no sardine of a particular length class were aged, while fish of that length class were observed in the survey.
-Many of these were for the smaller or larger length classes which were then assigned to age 0 or 5+.
-'Middle' length classes were assigned to ages similar to those of the length classes directly above and below.
-These ALKs were used to calculate quarterly proportion-at-age in the commercial catch (method detailed used below in November Survey Data section).
+The use of these data to calculate quarterly proportions-at-age in the commercial catch for use in the assessment has, however, been discouraged (see below for further details).